russetwolf/QueerBot/README.md

 Either way we need a way to translate a crontab string and a datetime in the past and determine "should this have run in between?"

 This is also making me want to refactor the birthdays into a specialized type of reminder instead of a whole separate thing.

+## To Do
+ 1.
+ a.
+Modularlize Souvenir functionality to accomodate Birthdays as a special case
+ b.
+Convert Birthday functionality to Souvenirs.
+ 2. Add above "catch-up" function
+ 2. Add "snooze" function to reminders
+ 3. Add Birthday wish randomization
+ 4. Add some automated testing to this repo
+ 5. Move role assignemnt stuff into DB instead of `config.json` and maybe add ability ot have the bot create the message and store the config for it